ii2Chris/ii2Chris/README.md

 ### 👋 Hi there

 Hi, my name is Chris.
-I am a soon-to-be computer science graduate and am ever expanding my skills and finding a niche I enjoy.
+I am a soon-to-be computer science graduate, and I am expanding my skills and finding a niche which I enjoy.
 Feel free to scroll around my GitHub profile if you want!

 ### 🧰 Languages and Tools